Converg3nce/matic-docs/docs/matic-js-tutorial.md

 We will now initiate the Withdraw process.

-We currently have `0.890 MTX` tokens at our address on Matic — `0x74FE3F2b084062dEe9AE0662cA14ecf5C85b94a8`
+We currently have `9.900 TEST` tokens at our address on Matic — `0x1a06816065731fcBD7296f9B2400d632816b070B`

-We will withdraw `0.010 MTX` from the Matic Account.
+We will withdraw `1 TEST` from the Matic Account.

 To initiate the withdraw we will run `$ node initiate-withdraw-ERC20.js`.

 Once this process is initiated, you will receive the transaction hash.
 The transaction hash will be used as input to run the next step i.e. confirm withdraw process.

-I’ll add the transaction hash to the code — `0x25af48b8699bf51140d74cd2d1e035c5d5ffdd0b1f86ea61ce2e2c6139b1c8d4`.
+I’ll add the transaction hash to the code — `0x1b12ae634c7538adfcbddd5028ea47aa97fd8d07c0e3aeffd0caa2fff80cc365`.
 Note that in your case, this transaction hash will be different.

 Once the initiate process is complete, we will wait for ~5 minutes, before running the second script `$ node confirm-withdraw.js`.